Uruguay is a diplomatic country and can offer space and shelter to any person, from any country of the world.

 After all, nothing is perfect and here are some of the cons associated with living in Uruguay:

-- Uruguay is quite a bit more expensive than many Central American countries.
+- Uruguay is quite a bit more expensive than many Latin American countries.

 - While you can have quick temporary access to government services like healthcare, the residency process itself is slightly time-consuming.

 - While the weather is more moderate than it is in many areas of the US, Uruguay is still quite humid which throws many Americans off.